 Due to a national shortage of pediatric neurologists that has been deemed a crisis by both the American Academy of Neurology and the Child Neurology Society, it is a priority in the division to maintain a competitive pediatric neurology (PN) training program that will supply high-quality faculty for many years to come.
 Together with the Department of Neurology, we offer a three-year PN residency program, as well as fellowship training in PN subspecialties.
 We also offer an integrated six-year program for training in pediatric neurodevelopment, and a five-year program is available for medical students who wish to complete both their pediatric and PN training at UT Southwestern.

-Each year the Division, in collaboration with the Departments of Pediatrics and Neurology at UT Southwestern, Children's Medical Center Dallas, Texas Scottish Rite Hospital for Children, and the Muscular Dystrophy Association, presents the Carrell-Krusen Neuromuscular Symposium for muscular dystrophy clinic directors, case managers, nurses, and members of interdisciplinary care teams.
+Each year, in collaboration with the Departments of Pediatrics and Neurology at UT Southwestern, Children's Medical Center Dallas, Texas Scottish Rite Hospital for Children, and the Muscular Dystrophy Association, the Division presents the Carrell-Krusen Neuromuscular Symposium for muscular dystrophy clinic directors, case managers, nurses, and members of interdisciplinary care teams.
 The program is directed by Dr. Iannaccone, and most residents and fellows from the division and from the Department of Neurology participate by presenting at the Symposium.